jacob-meacham/mongoose-recent/README.md

    console.log(cat.recentHairballs[0].hairball); // morningHairball
 });

-// You can also add hairballs with bluebird promises kitty.addRecentHairball('eveningHairball').spread(function(cat) {
+// You can also add hairballs with bluebird promises (note, you need to use spread because save() returns (object, numAffected)) kitty.addRecentHairball('eveningHairball').spread(function(cat) {
     console.log(cat.recentHairballs[0]); // { hairball: 'eveningHairball', date: Tue May 05 2015 10:17:53 }
 });